Ursula Werner

 “Maddalena” by Elisabetta Sirani (1638-1665)

-TWO MILLENIA OF SLANDER
+TWO MILLENNIA OF SLANDER

 -